 Kefir grains are a living cluster of beneficial yeast and bacteria.
 When you add the grains to milk the bacteria and yeast feed off the sugars in the milk and cause fermentation to occur.

 To start making kefir milk you need to purchase Kefir grains.
 You will only ever need to buy grains once as these living organism will stay alive forever with the right food source.
+You will also notice they multiply quite quickly when they're kept in the ideal environment.

 Milk Kefir Grains